oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

     ```shell
     $ kubectl apply -f /<path to output-directory>/weblogic-domains/<domainUID>/domain.yaml
     ```

-* Create a convenient utility script, `delete-domain-job.yaml`, to clean up the domain home created by the create script.

 As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.